New Construction Inspection

-- We represent you: the builder, like it or not, has vested interest to have you sign the final inspection checklist so he can move on to other projects.
-The underlying message is that you can’t complain later on when you already agreed that there was nothing wrong when the home was turned over to you.
+- We represent you: the builder, like it or not, has vested interest in having you sign the final inspection checklist so he can move on to other projects.
+The underlying message is that you can’t complain later when you already agreed that there was nothing wrong when the home was turned over to you.

 - We know the law: the contract that you sign with your building is not merely a bilateral agreement between two parties.
 There are antecedent laws that govern that contract such as zoning, building codes, etc.

 Here’s the difference: while the builder will give you a checklist to cross off the items that he delivered in constructing your home, what we will prepare is a very detailed report of our final inspection.

 We can write a few clichés here like, “leaving no stone unturned” or going through the house with a “fine-tooth comb,” but really, the